uiriansan/SilentSDDM/README.md

 <br/>

-You can also create a new config file.
-There's a detailed guide with the list of available options in the [wiki](https://github.com/uiriansan/SilentSDDM/wiki/Customizing).
+You can also create your own config file.
+There's a guide with the list of available options (there are 200 of them xD) in the [wiki](https://github.com/uiriansan/SilentSDDM/wiki/Customizing).

 > [!IMPORTANT]
 > Don't forget to test the theme after every change by running `./test`, otherwise you might end up with a broken login screen.